jara001/f1tenth-rules/rules.md

 ## 2.2 Track & racing environment

-The competition will take place in the [Czech Institute of Informatics, Robotics and Cybernetics](http://ciirc.cvut.cz).
+The competition will take place at the Lausitzring Germany.
 The characteristics of the environment where the track will be built are:

-1. The surface is flat and reflective.
-Therefore, LiDAR beams may reflect from the ground and measure the surrounding area rather than the ground.
-Similarly, depth cameras have problems with proper ground detection.
-2. The room is surrounded by windows and “glass walls”.
-The windows will be covered by non-transparent material up to 50 cm from the ground to improve the perception.
-The room is bright, and the Sun can shine into it.
-3. The track border is constructed from two air pipes of 13 cm diameters, placed on top of each other.
-They are made from aluminium and metal, secured with plastic holders.
-Keep in mind that there can be a gap between the pipes through which the LiDAR beams can pass.
-4. The track will fit into the area of size 28.5×11 m.
+1. TBD

 ## 2.3 Inspection